 Unrestricted gifts give Big Bend Conservancy the greatest flexibility to use funds where they are most needed.
 Big Bend Conservancy will honor a donor’s stated intent for the use of a gift if that intent falls within the parameters of the Conservancy's agreement with the National Park Service and its Annual Work Plan.
 Bequest provisions designated for a specific program or activity may require the approval of the National Park Service - please contact Courtney at email@example.com for details.

-By designating Big Bend Conservancy as a beneficiary in their wills, donors can effect a lasting legacy for the Park and receive acknowledgement for it today through membership in the Legacy Society.
+By designating Big Bend Conservancy as a beneficiary in their wills, donors can affect a lasting legacy for the park and receive acknowledgment for it today through membership in the Legacy Society.

 Charitable bequests may be made in the form of currency, securities, or other property, and may be a specific dollar amount or a percentage of a donor’s entire estate.
 The following provides some suggested wording for remembering Big Bend Conservancy in your will.

 “I hereby give $____ (or a percentage of my estate) to Big Bend Conservancy, a Texas Non-Profit Corporation.”

 “I hereby give all (or a percentage) of the remainder of my estate to Big Bend Conservancy, a Texas Non-Profit Corporation.”